ElijahOrtizz/AgentInc/README.md

 # Agent Inc

-**Autonomous multi-agent OS** — a personal AI operating system where specialized agents handle trading analysis, job applications, homework, and research simultaneously, powered by the Anthropic API with persistent Supabase memory.
+**Autonomous multi-agent OS** — a personal AI operating system where specialized agents execute tasks on your behalf, powered by the Anthropic API with persistent Supabase memory.

 > Built solo.
 FastAPI · Python · Supabase · Anthropic API · WebSocket